 The literature on elite philanthropy during the Depression is sparse.
-As research topics, students should investigate how foundations and the centers of expertise that they supported (like Brookings, the Social Science Research Council, and the National Bureau of Economic Research) coped with the crisis.
-In addition, in regards to foundations and elite think tanks, the following questions should be answered.
+As research topics students should investigate how foundations and the centers of expertise that they supported (like Brookings, the Social Science Research Council, and the National Bureau of Economic Research) coped with the crisis.

-- 1. Did their elite culture isolate them from the devastation of the Depression? - 2.
-Were they at work on other options for meeting the crisis? - 3.
-Did they find that the crisis, which was taxing government to its full extent, was simply beyond their capacity for response?
+Did their elite culture isolate them from the devastation of the Depression?

+Or were they at work on other options for meeting the crisis?

+Or did they find that the crisis, which was taxing government to its full extent, was simply beyond their capacity for response?

-Alan Brinkley, The End of Reform (New York: Alfred A. Knopf, 1995).
+Brinkley, Alan.
+The End of Reform.
+New York: Alfred A. Knopf, 1995.